Students who are looking to get ahead don’t have to look farther than extending their school year into the summer.

 Summer classes can vary in length, depending on the intensity of the course.
-Harvard Summer School, for example, offers seven-week or three-week courses.
+Harvard Summer School, for example, offers seven-week, four-week, or three-week courses.
 These courses follow the same curriculum as a semester-long course, but in a condensed time frame.

 The schedules for each session can vary broadly, so plan ahead by reviewing the course catalog.

 Harvard also offers summer college programs of varying duration for high school students.
-The Pre-College Summer School Program is two weeks long, while the Secondary School Program has a four-week residential program and a flexible seven-week program you can complete on-campus, online, or commuting from nearby.
+The non-credit Pre-College Summer School Program is two weeks long, while the college-credit Secondary School Program has a four-week residential program and a flexible seven-week program you can complete on-campus, online, or commuting from nearby.

 How to Get the Most Out of Summer School

 Just like the school year, summer school is about pursuing your academic goals, making connections, and most importantly, enjoying the experience!
 Get the most out of your experience with some of the following tips.